NeneWang/docs/jou-project/corp-visualizer.md

 	- **Every time rows are inserted**. the formation table view checked on insert. to compute whether something is or not => Save as function

+---
+### Side Research

+### Procedures & Functions
+#procedures #functions

+A procedure is a database object similar to a function.
+The key differences are: **Procedures are defined with the CREATE PROCEDURE command, not CREATE FUNCTION** .
+Procedures do not return a function value; hence CREATE PROCEDURE lacks a RETURNS clause.